My finances, my projects, my life

 (remeasured capital invested – reduction)x0.05/12

-Although the law of 21 September 2006 makes it illegal to automatically index the rental charge (by tracking the consumer price index, for example), the owner may revise the rental charge upwards based on the revaluation coefficients table.
+Although the Law of 21 September 2006 makes it illegal to automatically index the rental charge (by tracking the consumer price index, for example), the owner may revise the rental charge upwards based on the revaluation coefficients table.
 This table, which is available from the Ministries of Housing or Finance, is updated every two years.
+Note that rent can only be increased every two years and by no more than 10%.

 The rental charge can also be revised downwards.
 There is a reduction system for houses built 15 or more years ago.
 In such a case, the rental charge is reduced by 2% every two years, unless the owner can prove they have incurred equivalent expenses in maintaining or repairing the property.